Dutch grocer Ahold returns to sales growth in United States

-BRUSSELS Dutch grocer Ahold AHLN.AS on Thursday said its U.S. operations returned to sales growth in the third quarter, while the sales decline in the Netherlands was less pronounced than in the previous three months.
+BRUSSELS Nov 13 Dutch grocer Ahold on Thursday said its U.S. operations returned to sales growth in the third quarter, while the sales decline in the Netherlands was less pronounced than in the previous three months.

 Same store sales in the United States, where store chains such as Giant and Stop&Shop make up some 60 percent of revenue, rose 1.2 percent in the third quarter, a clear improvement from the 1.3 percent fall in the second quarter.